dojonorth/fun-basics-dojo/README.md

 * As monads are also Functors 'map' and 'pure' will also be available.
 * A monad must adhere to three laws: Left Identity, Right Identity and Associativity.
 * Combining monads with flatMap defines sequencing and introduces some additional effect that is the particular monad's defining characteristic.

-## Further Reading

-#### 2-General Category Theory
-I've tried to inline links to the general concepts that the dojo covers as I've gone along.
-If you're interested in a more complete discussion of parts of category theory that apply to programming though, then I'd single out [this for special mention](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).

-If you're after a more accessible, but less thorough, take on most of the material that the dojo covers, then I'd recommend [this](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

-Finally, if you're after a balance between the two [then this is good](http://www.cakesolutions.net/teamblogs/category-theory-patterns-in-scala).
-As is [this](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/).

-#### 3-Functors
-[This](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/) provides a good explanation of functors from basic concepts without going into too much detail.

-A more heavyweight discussion can be found [here](https://hackernoon.com/functors-and-applicatives-b9af535b1440).
-Or if you want just the bare bones, then look no further than [here](https://tpolecat.github.io/2014/03/21/functor.html).

-TODO: Work in - * Functor is very similar to morphisms as we described them before (functions).
-The major difference is that it is a morphism between categories (sometimes called a structure preserving map) instead of objects (lifted from http://www.cakesolutions.net/teamblogs/category-theory-patterns-in-scala)